ZomboM/ascii-art/README.md

 ## Usage
 `ASCII.generate(image, opts)`
+Returns a Promise that resolves with the ASCII art.

 `image` is either a Jimp object or a path to the image `opts` is an object with the following properties:
 | Property | Value | Description | Default |